 Most professionals advise artists to create a biography between 150 and 250 words, but the shorter, the better.
-People have short attention spans and don't want to read a full essay about you.
+People have short attention spans and don't want to read an entire essay about you.
 No matter what your creative skill is, it's important to highlight a few details in your bio:

-Where you're from - All biographies should include your hometown, state, and city in the early part of your biography.
+Where you're from - All biographies should include your hometown, state, and city early in your biography.
 Allow your local readers to realize their connection to you!

 Your first introduction to your form of art - An intriguing biography shares the moment when the artist fell in love with their craft or profession.

-The fuel behind your passion - An effective biography gives you the motivation behind the artist's work ethic and the message behind their art.
+The fuel behind your passion - A compelling biography gives you the motivation behind the artist's work ethic and the message behind their art.
 Everyone loves a good motivational line or two!

-Your unique selling point - A good biography will highlight your unique style and what sets you apart from other artists creating something similar to what you create.
+Your unique selling point - A sound biography will highlight your unique style and what sets you apart from other artists, creating something similar to what you create.
 Unlike press releases, biographies can be boastful and persuasive when using the right words!

 Your influences and inspiration - It's a good idea to include people that influence and inspire your art form so that you can create an easy way for people to relate to your craft.